UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

     - Bianca users will have the most complex procedure by far

+    Feedback:

+    - When would you recommend a colleague to use `rsync`, and when not?

 ## Why?

 Fairly sure you'll want to upload or download files to your